larswaechter/schlaumeier/README.md

 TESSERACT_LANG=YOUR_LANG
 ```

-Next, enter the screen slices for the question and answers A-D. They depend on your phone's display.
+Next, enter the screen slices for the question and possible answers, which depend on your phone's display.
 The slices are later used to crop the screenshot in smaller images and to extract the text in each of them.

 The values (pixels) are encoded as `heightFrom:heightTo-widthFrom:widthTo`.